 Don’t worry.
 If you don’t like to expand PS5 storage space via an external hard drive, you can choose to install an additional internal SSD on your PS5 console.
-Please keep reading for more details.
+Please keep reading for more details about PS5 SSD expansion.

 Here are three ways to transfer PS4 data to PS5.
 If you want to upgrade your PS4 to its successor PS5, this post might be what you need.

-PS5 Storage Expansion: How to Add an Internal SSD
+PS5 SSD Expansion: How to Add an Internal SSD

 As mentioned, PS5 has an expandable storage NVMe M.2 SSD slot.
 It means you can add a new internal SSD to your PS5 to expand PS5 storage space.
 Once you installed the SSD, you can use it to download, copy, and play PS4 and PS5 games as well as apps.

 It might be uneasy to operate if you have never made similar operations.
 To make sure everything goes well, you’d better follow the steps below one by one or ask professionals for help.

 Generally, you need to go through four stages to add a new internal SSD to your PS5:

 - Make sure you have PS5 system software beta.